tigera-solutions/calicocloud-kaas-workshop-demo/modules/creating-kubeadm-cluster.md

 # Creating Kubeadm cluster

-The following guide is based upon the doc from Calico OSS [self-managed GCE k8s installation](https://docs.projectcalico.org/getting-started/kubernetes/self-managed-public-cloud/gce) for provisioning compute resources.
+The following guide includes provision instances on top of Azure, AWS and GCP, choose the one you are more comfortable with.

 **Goal:** Create self-managed cluster.

-> This workshop uses GCE and other resources in GCP as default configuration settings.
-To create an self-managed cluster with other cloud providers such as AAWS & Azure, please refer to [self-managed installation](hhttps://docs.projectcalico.org/getting-started/kubernetes/self-managed-public-cloud/)
+> This workshop uses docker enginee.
+For create an self-managed cluster with container.d enginee, will update this module later.

+# For GCP

 ## Prerequisite Tasks